satyaroutray1/NewsPaperApp/README.md

 -------------------
 17/08/2019</br>
 Shows error message when internet connection is not there.
 App used to crash when opened without internet.</br>
-Displays a message when there are no saved articles in favourite section.
+Displays a message when there are no saved articles in favourite section.</br>
+19/08/2019</br>
+User can share the news article on various available apps

 Link to download the app from app store
 ---------------------------------------